na-na-hi/renget/archive/ProdiAgy.md

 ###### -> CivitAI for their trash website that breaks 24/7.
 Hopefully iA3 image embeds will fix that so we can post on boorus instead. <-
 ###### -> 4chan for being clueless yet still barking. <-
 ###### -> A couple ignorant discords, reddits, github discussions. <-
-###### -> Everyone who assumes something is bad without having attempted in the first place to put in the effort and make it as usable as it can get.
+###### -> Everyone who assumes something is bad just cause somebody else said so, without having themselves attempted in the first place to put in the effort and make it as usable as it can get.
 That is commonly known as being a sheep. <-

 Credits:
 bmaltais for github and  reddit posts that inspired me to look into iA3 myself and check out which settings would be best.